 Items in the Timeline can be looped to provide a convenient way to repeat content rather than have to program it into your timeline over and over again manually.
 You can set videos, playlists, or program blocks to repeat in “loops” for continuous broadcasting, or add gaps in between loops for a variety of programming.

-Loops can be configured in the Inspector Panel under the Loops section by first setting Loops to “Yes”.
-Entering any numeric quantity for Number of Loops will automatically set your loop count with the loop number being equivalent to the total number of plays.
+For looping using a numeric value, setting the Number of Loops will automatically set your loop count with the loop number being equivalent to the total number of plays.

 In the below example, a gap time of 300 seconds (5 minutes) has been set between each loop.

-The 5-minute gap between loops can be seen better when zoomed in:
+The 5-minute gap between loops can be seen better when zoomed in.

 Setting gaps works the same way when looping until an end date.

 * NOTE: Loops are limited to 1000 times per track item, and can never exceed 1 year in the future.